 First Class Package Service

-Priority Mail Flat Rate and Regional Flat Rate Options
+Priority Mail Flat Rate, Regional Flat Rate, and Cubic Rate Options

 The USPS also offers Flat Rate options where the shipment is shipped in a specific box provided by the USPS for a set price, regardless of weight or distance.
 In order to understand the strategies for lowering your shipping rate you’ll need to understand how Flat Rate pricing works.

 ||5-3/8″ x 8-5/8″ x 1-5/8″

 ||11″ x 8-1/2″ x 5-1/2″ or 11-7/8″ x 3-3/8″ x 13-5/8″

 In addition, there are Regional Flat Rate options that have weight limits and distance restrictions.
 Box A can be either 10″ x 7″ x 4-3/4″ or 10-15/16″ x 2-3/8″ x 12-13/16″.
 Box B can be either 12″ x 10-1/4″ x 5″ or 14-3/8″ x 2-7/8″ x 15-7/8″.
 Box A has a weight limit of 15 lbs.
 Box B has a weight limit of 20 lbs.
 Rates are as follows: